jwhite37/csc253Project/REPORT.md

 - Getting at the statistics of the data as it currently stands gives us insight in how to proceed with the larger project goal, and how much useful information is contained in the submissions.

 ##Implementation Detail
+As is stated above, our approach to achieve the goal has three key steps, model the data at hand, perform data analyzation on the model, present the result.

+###Data Model
-To store and visualize the data we decide to use [Graphlab](http://graphlab.com/).
+To model the data at hand, we utilize [Graphlab](http://graphlab.com/).
-###GraphLab

-One great tool we made use of is a product called GraphLab, which can be found at www.graphlab.com.
 This software package has a very clean Python API, and can read data directly from JSON.
 This gave us a very clean, and quick way to get right to doing analysis on the data.

 As you can see below the Python API already built in gives us a clean way to load data, do analysis, and store it.